Architecture

 Cargo Workspace

-The project is organized as a Cargo workspace with five crates:
+The project is organized as a Cargo workspace with six crates:

 | Crate | Type | Description |